Fisker Inc. (FSR) and the Battle of Fundamentals vs. Technicals

-Fisker Inc. (NYSE:FSR) went down by -5.43% from its latest closing price compared to the recent 1-year high of $31.96.
-The company’s stock price has collected -19.87% of loss in the last five trading sessions.
-Barron’s reported on 01/09/22 that Shares of Electric Bus Maker Proterra Look Like a Bargain
+Fisker Inc. (NYSE:FSR) went up by 2.65% from its latest closing price compared to the recent 1-year high of $31.96.
+The company’s stock price has collected -13.06% of loss in the last five trading sessions.
+MarketWatch.com reported on 11/15/21 that 5 takeaways from the COP26 climate summit investors need to know

 Is It Worth Investing in Fisker Inc. (NYSE :FSR) Right Now?